 - Environment Awards: held every two years to recognise and reward working examples of good environmental management of Marlborough's natural resources

 - Marlborough Awards: an award for individuals, companies, or organisations that have significantly benefited Marlborough - special recognition is given to those who have created considerable job opportunities

 - Civic Honours Awards: open to any person who has undertaken deserving service in the Marlborough district, which benefits the district

 The CMEA awards were established in 1997 to celebrate and showcase businesses or community projects that are good for the environment.

 Council considers nominations once every term of Council.
-The next round of nominations will be within 2017.

 Information on givUS and givME funding bodies.

 In this section you will find all grant accountability forms.

 This award is intended to recognise and reward individuals, companies or organisations who have significantly benefited Marlborough.